 If you’re also thinking, well I’d love to help sea turtles and marine life, but my college degree is in marketing!

-No worries, in many cases these programs offer trainings that will help equipped you with the information and skillset to help you manage your responsibilities in the program.
+No worries, in many cases these programs offer training that will help equip you with the information and skillset to help you manage your responsibilities in the program.

 Get a remote job

 Did working remotely in 2020 get you thinking that you could have actually done your job remotely all this time?